DevKaffy/loyal-base/README.md

 # loyalbaze
-An implementation of Figma file with html, css and Tailwindcss
+An implementation of loyalbaze landing page using html, css, React and Tailwindcss

 ## Prequisite
 - Your browser version should be up to date for better experience